The anomalous magnetic moment of the muon: status and perspectives: STATUS OF THE STANDARD-MODEL PREDICTION

 The leading, and most critical, hadronic effect already arises at $\Order(\alpha^2)$ in the form of the HVP diagram shown in Fig.~\ref{fig:SM_prediction}(B).
 A priori, it is not at all evident that such a complicated nonperturbative object can be evaluated with sub-percent precision, and for a long time HVP evaluations have therefore relied exclusively on the master formula~\cite{Bouchiat:1961lbg,Brodsky:1967sr}

 which allows one to express its effect via a dispersion integral in terms of the hadronic $R$-ratio,

 and a kernel function $\hat K(s)$, establishing a direct link to experimental data for hadronic cross sections.
-In particular, the leading-order (LO) contribution is defined photon-inclusively, but removing vacuum-polarization effects in the photon propagator.
-Accordingly, the integration starts at the threshold of the $e^+e^-\to\pi^0\gamma$ channel, $s_\text{thr}=M_{\pi^0}^2$.
+At the required level of precision, it is important to be precise about the QED effects included in this quantity. $R_\text{had}(s)$ does not include QED corrections to the photon propagator, but it does include final states with photons in addition to hadrons.
+It also includes effects of virtual photons coupling to quarks, but not virtual photons also coupling to the initial state $e^+e^-$.
+Accordingly, the integration in Eq.~\eqref{g-2:eq:amu_HVP_master} starts at the threshold of the $e^+e^-\to\pi^0\gamma$ channel, $s_\text{thr}=M_{\pi^0}^2$.
 In WP20, the final result for the HVP contribution was based on $e^+e^-$ data, including data for the by far numerically dominant $e^+e^-\to\pi^+\pi^-$ channel from the SND06~\cite{Achasov:2006vp}, CMD-2~\cite{CMD-2:2006gxt}, \babar~\cite{BaBar:2012bdw}, KLOE~\cite{KLOE-2:2017fda}, and BESIII~\cite{BESIII:2015equ} experiments.
 Moreover, different methodologies for the compilation of $e^+e^-$ data were taken into account~\cite{Davier:2017zfy,Keshavarzi:2018mgv,Colangelo:2018mtw,Hoferichter:2019mqg,Davier:2019can,Keshavarzi:2019abf}, and an additional uncertainty beyond a simple scale factor was introduced to account for the tension between the \babar{} and KLOE measurements, leading to the gray band in Fig.~\ref{fig:SM_prediction}(A).
 Subsequently, new $\pi^+\pi^-$ measurements from SND20~\cite{SND:2020nwa} and CMD-3~\cite{CMD-3:2023alj,CMD-3:2023rfe} have become available, and while the former falls within the previous range, the latter increases tensions to a level that cannot be taken into account anymore by a meaningful inflation of uncertainties.
 Due to these severe tensions, combined with the fact that most experiments do not cover the entire phase space, already different methodologies to assign HVP integrals for a given $\pi^+\pi^-$ experiment can lead to different results, as illustrated by the triangle, diamond, and square points in Fig.~\ref{fig:SM_prediction}(A).

 An alternative data-driven evaluation relies on $\tau\to\nu_\tau+\text{hadrons}$ decays~\cite{Alemany:1997tn}, in which case isospin symmetry provides access to the isovector part of the hadronic cross section as long as isospin-breaking corrections~\cite{Cirigliano:2001er,Cirigliano:2002pv,Flores-Baez:2006yiq,Davier:2010fmf,Miranda:2020wdg,Castro:2024prg} can be controlled.
 A critical review of these corrections is provided in WP25, identifying several effects that precluded the use of $\tau$ data for the HVP evaluation due to a remaining model dependence that is difficult to quantify in a reliable manner.
 However, the best estimate from WP25, based on Refs.~\cite{Davier:2023fpl,Davier:2010fmf,Castro:2024prg,Colangelo:2022prz,Hoferichter:2023sli}, is included in the second panel of Fig.~\ref{fig:SM_prediction}(A).